robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     > Be sure to replace **<BUCKETNAME>** with the name of the bucket and **<VPCENDPOINTID>** with endpoint ID you copied down earlier.

 9. Click **Save**.
-Now regardless of the bucket’s Access Control List, if traffic isn’t coming from the VPC endpoint it will be denied.
+Now regardless of the bucket’s Access Control List, if the request for **get object** isn’t coming from the VPC endpoint it will be denied.
 This also provides more security and better pricing for legitimate traffic.
+> Is there still a problem with the bucket permissions given the Access Control List that is still in place?
 10. To quickly restore the previous configuration for this bucket, we start by going to the [AWS Config](https://us-west-2.console.aws.amazon.com/config/home?region=us-west-2) console.
 11. Under **Resources** click on **S3 Bucket**.
 12. Click on your Bucket (bucket name starts with **threat-detection-wksp-** and ends in **-data**).